The Lantern Moths' Commemoration Men's Stonewash Tee

 100% cotton tee (150 GSM), produced under ethical working conditions and hand-printed in New Zealand.

-Comes with pearl story-card and the Klah certified seal of authenticity.
+Comes with The Lantern Moths Commemoration story-card and the Klah certified seal of authenticity.